-OPERATION OF TOWN OWNED VEHICLES AND USE OF PERSONALLY OWED VEHICLES FOR TOWN BUSINESS
+5.09 OPERATION OF TOWN OWNED VEHICLES AND USE OF PERSONALLY OWED VEHICLES FOR TOWN BUSINESS

-Employees, elected officials and volunteers when authorized to use a town owned vehicle or their personally owned vehicles for town business and in accordance with this policy may be covered by the town's liability insurance.
+Employees, elected officials and volunteers, when authorized to use a town owned vehicle or their personally owned vehicles for town business, and in accordance with this policy may be covered by the town's liability insurance.
+Note that this is liability insurance, and does not include collision insurance.
 Department heads must authorize an employee or volunteer to utilize a town owned vehicle or their personally owned vehicle for town business.
 Traveling to and from work is not considered town business.
 Personnel using town owned vehicles or personally owned vehicles for town business must comply with the following;

 - 1. Seatbelts must be worn by all occupants of the vehicle. - 2.
-The driver shall not operate or utilize a cell phone unless they are utilizing a hands free device or other electronic device such as a computer, tablet, etc. while the vehicle is being driven. - 3.
+The driver shall not operate or utilize a cell phone unless they are utilizing a hands free device or other electronic device such as a computer, tablet, etc. while the vehicle is being driven.
+An exception is made for a hands free cell phones. - 3.
 The driver must possess a valid driver's license.
-The driver must agree to provide the town with a driving record on an annual basis.

-- 4. The driver must complete the Employee/Volunteer Form and provide proof of liability insurance when operating a personally owned vehicle.
+The driver must agree to provide the town with a driving record on an annual basis. - 4.
+The driver is required to maintain liability insurance while they are driving their personally owned vehicle for town business.
+The driver must complete the Employee/Volunteer Driving Form and provide proof of liability insurance when operating a personally owned vehicle.
 The drive is required to maintain liability insurance while they are driving their personally owned vehicle for town business. - 5.
 The vehicle being driven must be properly registered and inspected.
 The vehicle must be in compliance with all relevant State statutes with no safety deficiencies. - 6.
 While operating a personally owned vehicle for Town business the operator must comply with all applicable State statutes as they apply to operation of motor vehicles on a way.
 The operator of the vehicle must not be under the influence of alcohol or drugs prescribed or unprescribed.